-Promote and support quality transit services to enhance mobility options and to meet the needs of the city's residents and visitors, with a focus on transit-dependent households.
+Promote and support quality transit services to enhance mobility options and to meet the needs of the City's residents and visitors, with a focus on transit-dependent households.
 (1, 2, 5)

-Policy T 4.2 Short-Term Bus Improvements
+Short-Term Bus Improvements

-Enhance local and regional bus transit service in the short-term along key corridors where long-term railbus rapid transit improvements are planned and identified in the Regional Wake County Transit Vision Plan.
+Enhance local and regional bus transit service in the short-term along key corridors where long-term rail transit improvements are planned and identified in the Regional Transit Vision Plan.
 (3, 4, 5)